BrendanBondurant/knowledge-base/the-good-thing/ep01/ep01-15-soft-skills-bold-applications-and-bare-metal-mistakes.md

   - Tonline
   - GraphQL
   - Federation
-summary: Jens shares how his desire to unify APIs and help teams collaborate led him deeper into architecture and GraphQL.
-Stefan reinforces that his boldness in applying for jobs above his experience level paid off, thanks in part to soft skills, networking, and confidence.
-They discuss how career progression in engineering often depends on more than just technical ability.
-Jens reflects on his early rejection of AWS at Tonline in favor of bare metal infrastructure.
-This experience shaped his current thinking on when to build versus when to buy, especially when helping developers avoid the trap of overengineering cool systems.
+summary: Jens and Stefan discuss how soft skills and bold job applications helped him advance quickly in engineering leadership.
+Stefan highlights how career growth often depends on confidence and politics, not just technical skills.
+They recount Jens’ early decision at Tonline to reject AWS in favor of bare metal infrastructure, a choice he now sees as overengineering.
+These lessons inform his build-vs-buy perspective when advising customers
 ---